AjitSinghCoder/lyxelandflamingo_scrape_assigment/README.md

         If the scraping is not yet completed, it will return status: "pending" with an empty data field.

       The "/logs" API returns a log of all requests, showing how many times you have requested scraped data.

+## Do you want to check for pending status  you have to add time.sleep() inside scrape_products function